You are here

 1. How do I apply for the TEE authorization?

-Please review the application checklist on the CDE website for all required documents and a link to create an COOL account.
+Please review the application checklist for all required documents and a link to create an COOL account.

 1. How long is the TEE valid?

 The TEE is valid for one year from the date of issuance.
 It is renewable twice, for a total of three years, as long as the applicant shows verified, ongoing progress toward fulfilling the requirements for the full license.
-Those applicants applying with the intent of completing a content exam must show good cause as to why the exam was not passed in the first year of the TEE validity.
+Those applicants applying with the intent of completing a content exam must include confirmation of exam registration.

 1. How do I renew the TEE?

-To renew the TEE, an applicant must complete the TEE application again, just as they did for year 1 or year 2.
-The application form must be completed, with all required signatures present in order for the authorization to be renewed.
-In years 2 and 3, the university representative must validate that the applicant has made progress on the completion of their program and that they are enrolled currently, or the candidate needs to include test score reports that show continued attempts at fulfilling the exam requirements.
+To renew the TEE, complete the TEE application again, just as you did for year 1 or year 2.
+In years 2 and 3, the university representative must validate that the applicant has made progress on the completion of your program and that you currently are enrolled or you will need to include test score reports that show continued attempts at fulfilling the exam requirements.

 1. Applicant

-If you are a teacher applicant who is adding an endorsement via content exam, or a special services provider who is only missing a content exam, verification of registration for this exam must be attached to the application.
+• If you are a teacher adding an endorsement via content exam, or a special service provider missing a content exam, verification of registration for the required exam must included.

-If you are an applicant who is enrolled in a program of study and are renewing their TEE authorization, transcripts showing courses completed must be attached to the application.
+• If you are an applicant enrolled in a program of study and are renewing your TEE, transcripts showing courses completed must be included.

-If you are a special services provider who needs to complete the internship/practicum hours required for licensure, you must attach your plan for the completion of these hours, preferably signed by your supervising mentor.
+• If you are a special services provider needing to complete the internship/practicum hours required for licensure, you must attach your plan for the completion of these hours signed by your supervising mentor.